-As a custom homebuilder in Saskatoon, we often get asked the question “what does an average house cost” or “what is the average cost per square foot for a new home”.
+As a custom homebuilder in Saskatoon, we often get asked the question “what does is cost to build a home in Saskatoon” or “what is the average cost per square foot for a new home”.
 Those are some tough questions to answer!
 I liken it to a question along the lines of “what does a car cost”, only 100 times more complex!

 In order to develop any kind of budget estimate, at least 3 key factors need to be determined: